Coinbase Pro VS Poloniex: Cryptocurrency Exchange Comparison

-Choosing a suitable exchange platform is no easy thing and traders should be extra careful about trusting them with their funds.
-Your decision should also take into account whether the chosen platform supports the currencies you need, both digital coins and fiat currencies.
+Choosing a suitable trading platform is no easy task and traders should be extra careful about trusting any of them with their funds.
+When deciding, you should take into account whether the chosen platform supports the currencies you need, both digital coins and fiat currencies.

 You should check the trading fees and read a couple of customer reviews which detail their experience with that exchange.
 Are they quick to solve your problems or does their team take ages before getting back to you?

 The story of Coinbase Pro / GDAX begins in 2012 in San Francisco, California, with the launch of its sister-platform called Coinbase.
 The founding team was made of Brian Armstrong and Fred Ehrsam, two crypto enthusiasts who have helped revolutionize the way we trade with digital assets nowadays.

 Coinbase caught the attention of crypto traders because of its compliance with government regulations.
 Most of the other crypto exchanges avoided them altogether, but Coinbase wanted to prove to their users that they offer a safe and protected trading network.
 Many renowned venture capital firms and individuals invested in Coinbase for the same reason.

 This made it possible for the team to dream bigger.
 The growing number of users encouraged them to start making plans for expansion and showed them that they now have two groups of traders with different demands.
 Retail traders and newbies were interested in basic trading options, while seasoned and institutional traders who did this for a living, needed something more advanced and adventurous.